 Entry to some of the temples like the Temple of the Tooth Relic in Kandy, national parks and the bigger historical sites can be surprisingly expensive but there are generally cheaper alternatives for the budget traveller.
 As with most countries there are expensive options for food, drink, accommodation, transport etc. but in most cases your experiences will be more rewarding and memorable living on the cheaper side of life.

 (Note.
 All prices are an average for budget travel throughout the country.
 Generally touristy areas will be more expensive whilst rural or more northern areas will be cheaper.
-At the time of writing £1 = 202lkr)
+As of February 2019 £1 = 230lkr)